 We work within the Benefice of Pill, Portbury & Easton-in-Gordano; particularly Christ Church, Pill and St. George’s, Easton in Gordano .
 Children regularly visit the churches for services throughout the year and help by singing, dancing and signing chosen songs.
-We also have a valued link with the Salvation Army in Pill.

 The Good Samaritan (Luke 25: 10-37)